fedemagri23/Banda-back/README.md

 1. Install the dependencies: `npm install`

-2. Create a database in PostgreSQL
+2. Create a database in PostgreSQL, named company_system

+3. Copy db.sql elements into the database console and run to save changes

-3. Create a .env file in the root directory and add the following:
+4. Create a .env file in the root directory and add the following:

 ```
 DB_USER=your_username